kadelite/alx-system_engineering-devops/README.md

 Where am I?
-This repo explain file permission and redirection
+This repo explain file permission, redirection, fliters, special character and more.